 As more expats choose places such as France and Spain, Cyprus has less workplace competition and herein lies the opportunity for you!
 For example on the Europe Language Jobs offers page, an offer of a Marketing position in Cyprus has around half the number of applicants than offers of marketing positions based in Spain, so while English speaking jobs are plentiful across the continent, going to places with less competition but a thriving economy could be a great move for you!

 Just a few other reasons Cyprus could become your number one choice of English speaking countries according to the team at ExpatFocus are low house prices, sunshine almost year-round, excellent quality of life in a relaxed atmosphere and interestingly in comparison with other parts of Europe: Cyprus has a low crime rate and good healthcare, sounds appealing right?

 With a GDP per capita of £56,612, low unemployment and employee growth at a healthy 3.6% (information from Gibraltar.gov) it´s easy to see why Gibraltar will become an even more attractive destination in the future.

 If you have a desire to experience the sun and relaxed lifestyle of the Mediterranean but still be around much of the U.K. culture, Gibraltar could be the best choice for you, being an English speaking country has led to an enormous influx of expats heading to Gibraltar, could you be joining them?

 Malta.
 Gibraltar.
 Cyprus.
-These are the three countries for you if you are determined to find an English speaking country where you do not have to learn any other language and have a comfortable easy way of life!
+These are the three countries for you if you are determined to find English speaking jobs in a country where you do not have to learn any other language and have a comfortable and easy way of life!